Need a report that reflects how COVID-19 has impacted this market and its growth?

 To understand key trends, Download Sample Report

-The population of freight trucks is expected to grow to 50% every year in the next few years.
-The growth was due to the support of the improvement of toll road infrastructure and the expansion of factories of large companies.
+The population of freight trucks is expected to grow over the forecast period driven by the support of the improvement of toll road infrastructure and the expansion of factories of large companies.

 The Indonesian freight and logistics industry does not have a high level of industry concentration, especially with regard to the international players.
 International players are responsible for approximately 30% of the market size.
 The remaining 70% is made up of local players.
-Within the 70%, the concentration is medium, and even the 10 largest players do not make up for more than 30% of the local market.
-This can be attributed to the fact that the large players are more focused on freight transport and logistics infrastructure, and hence, are more than just logistics infrastructure providers.
+Within the 70%, the concentration is medium, and even the ten largest players do not make up for more than 30% of the local market.
+This can be attributed to the fact that the large players are more focused on freight transport and logistics infrastructure, and hence, they are more than just logistics infrastructure providers.
+Some of the key players in the market include Samudera, Siba Surya, Kamadjaja Logistics, and CKB Logistics, among others.

 1.1 Study Assumptions